We aim to address the root causes of poverty through governance projects and tackling the spread of HIV and the related stigma and discrimination.

 Pro-poor market development

 As a leading agency on market development, working with partners in the coffee, sunflower, maize and honey sectors, we support cooperatives to ensure that small-scale farmers become significant actors in the market.
-We aim to increase our coffee farmers’ trade and business through access to finance and strong relationships with national and international private sector organisations.
 We are a founding member of Agri-Hub Burundi, a network that promotes rural entrepreneurship and agribusiness.

 Community health, nutrition and HIV